VutureVx/Recruitment-Test-QA-Automation/README.md

 #### Task One - Login

-* Navigate to the URL: "https://demo.vuturevx.com/mvc/login/"
+* Navigate to the URL: "https://demo.vuturevx.com/mvc/login"
 * Log in using the details we provide you during the interview
 * Assert against an element on the home page to confirm that you have been logged in
-* Assert against the URL to ensure you have arrived at "https://demo.vuturevx.com/home/home.aspx"
+* Assert against the URL to ensure you have arrived at "https://demo.vuturevx.com/mvc/home/"

 #### Task Two - Create Email Campaign

-* Click on icon or the hyperlink which allows you to create a new email campaign
+* Click on the "Create Email Campaign" Button on the right hand side of the page
 * Name the campaign on the left frame, you can pick a name of your choice
-* Click on the create button, for the first email template in the list.
+* Click on the create button, for the first email template in the list
-* Assert and check if the correct name of the container and campaign is displayed at the top of the window.
+* Assert and check if the correct name of the container and campaign is displayed at the top of the window

 #### Task Three - Compose Email

+* You are now on the Compose Email screen
-* On the right-hand frame of the window name the email, again pick a name of your choice
+* On the right-hand frame, enter a name for your email
-* Click on invitation template - This should create a new email on the left-hand frame
+* Click on **invitation** template - _This should create a new email on the left-hand frame_
-* On the left-hand frame, use the site actions underneath your newly created email to publish the email.
-To do this, click on 'publish email' and the 'publish now'
+* On the left-hand frame, use the site actions underneath your newly created email to **publish** the email.
+To do this, click on 'publish email' and then 'publish now'

-* Assert on the page you have just published to ensure that the status of the email is 'Live'
+* Assert on the page you have just published to ensure that the status of the email is '**Live**'

 #### Task Four - Logout

-* Click on the logout button on the top on the browser window.
+* In the top right of the screen, click the Logout button
-* Assert that URL is "https://demo.vuturevx.com/login/login.aspx"
+* This should take you back to the login screen
-* Assert that the login boxes for the username and password are visible.
+* Assert that the login boxes for the username and password are visible
+* Assert that URL is "https://demo.vuturevx.com/mvc/login/index"

 ## Think you are finished?